Types of Flexible Partial Dentures - What To Know

 Made from lightweight, flexible materials like nylon, they are the most popular choice for their flexibility, durability and look.
-Whether you’re a first timer or looking to upgrade, this guide will help you understand the different types of flexible dentures and how to choose the right one for you.
+Whether this is your first experience with dentures or you're considering an upgrade from your current solution, this guide will help you understand the different types of flexible dentures and find the right fit for your needs.

 Valplast is the leading name in flexible partials, known for its natural look and robust build.
 These dentures are made from a translucent nylon material that looks like gum tissue.